 Impaired binocular vision

 With normal eyes, both eyes look and focus on the same spot.
-This is called binocular vision (bi- means two, and ocular means related to the eye).
+This is called binocular vision (bi- means two and ocular means related to the eye).
 The brain combines the signals from the two eyes to form a three-dimensional image.
 If you have a squint, the two eyes focus on different spots.
 In children with squint this does not usually cause double vision.
-As described above in the 'Amblyopia' section, in children the brain quickly learns to ignore the signals and images coming from the turned (squinting) eye.
+In children the brain quickly learns to ignore the signals and images coming from the turned (squinting) eye.
 The child then effectively only sees with one eye.
 This means the child does not have a good sense of depth when looking at objects.
 As a result, he or she cannot see properly in three dimensions.

 (Adults who develop a squint often have double vision, as their developed brain cannot ignore the images from one eye.)